 Procida

 The nearest island to Ischia is the much smaller island of Procida.
 Taking a day trip to Procida from Ischia is really easy.
 Ferries to Naples often call at Procida on the way, and the journey takes only around 20 minutes.
+If you’d prefer to take a guided tour, there are full day and half day boat trips from Ischia.

-Once you’ve arrived in Procida, take a walk across to the opposite side of the island and Marina Corricella.
+Once you’ve arrived in Procida, take a walk across to the opposite side of the island and stunning Marina Corricella.
 Ice cream-coloured fishermen’s houses tumble down the steep cliff to the working harbour below, watched over by a medieval fortress.

 Read more about things to do in Procida